devansh-pratap-singh/devansh-pratap-singh/README.md

 ## I'm a Front-End Web Developer and a Data Scientist!!!

-I'm a Final Year Student at National Institute of Technology, Jamshedpur, India with an interest in Front-End Web Development and Data Science.
+I'm a Final Year Student at National Institute of Technology, Jamshedpur, India with an interest in Front-End Web Development, UI/UX Design and Data Science.
 My goal is to gain experience by working on diverse projects and better my skills for my future endeavours.

 I have a creative eye and love Photography.
 In my free time, I do Origami or go for an occasional Swim.
 Also, I like to Watch Movies and T.V.
 Shows while savouring my favourite foods (Spoiler: Everything is my favourite!!!).